lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-create-contribution-folder.md

 # Create contribution folder {#create-contribution-folder}

-AEM administrators and non-admin users having permissions to create a new folder, can create a **Contribution** folder in AEM Assets.
+AEM administrators and non-admin users having permission to create a new folder, can create a **Contribution** folder in AEM Assets.
 To create a **Contribution** folder, create a new folder of type **Asset Contribution**, ensuring the new folder created is open to asset submission by Brand Portal users.
 This automatically triggers a workflow which creates two additional sub folders, called **SHARED** and **NEW**, within the newly created **Contribution** folder.

 **To create a new contribution folder:**